 On the other hand, if a bacterial infection is causing an increase in RF levels, a doctor may prescribe medication to treat the infection.
 This may result in RF levels decreasing.

-RF is a protein that the immune system produces.
+Rheumatoid factor is a protein that the immune system produces.
 Some autoimmune conditions, notably rheumatoid arthritis, cause high levels of RF in the blood.
-Doctors measure a person’s RF levels to help diagnose rheumatoid arthritis or another condition.
+Doctors measure a person’s RF levels to help them diagnose rheumatoid arthritis or another condition.

 A high RF test result can indicate the presence of rheumatoid arthritis.
 However, this is not the only cause, and some people without an autoimmune condition can also have high RF levels.
-Doctors need to use various tests, consider a person’s clinical history, and perform a physical examination to diagnose rheumatoid arthritis.
+Doctors need to see various test results, consider a person’s clinical history, and perform a physical examination to diagnose rheumatoid arthritis.